shuup/shuup-guide/source/products.rst

 .. note::
    Only five relationships can be added at once.
-However, more can be added once these relationships have been savd.
+However, more can be added once these relationships have been saved.
 This can be repeated as necessary.

 Displaying Cross-Sells
 ~~~~~~~~~~~~~~~~~~~~~~

 Once defined in the Product admin, cross-sell relationships can be
-displayed on the store front using the Xtheme Cross-Sells plugin.
+displayed on the store front using a plugin.

 .. image:: products/cross-sells-displayed.png